Jaypeeeee6/finance-system/README_RBAC.md

   - **View**: All departments, all roles; finance-related statuses across the board
     - Statuses of interest: Pending Finance Approval, Proof Pending, Proof Sent, Recurring, Completed, Rejected by Finance
     - Additional for Abdalaziz: Pending Manager Approval (only for Finance Staff, General Manager, and Operation Manager requests)
+    - Additional for Abdalaziz: Rejected by Manager (only for Finance Staff, General Manager, and Operation Manager requests)
   - **Approve/Reject**: All departments as Finance Admin approvers, only after manager approval

 - **Finance Admin (Abdalaziz)**